 - 1. Responsibility for deliverables - 1.1 All drawings and other deliverables related to a design are the responsibility of the Design Team. - 1.2 The responsibility for deliverables shall not be passed on to other entities.
 For example, in a design-bid-build procurement environment, the Design Team shall not pass responsibility for items indicated in this section to the Contractor. - 2.
-Ensure all building mechanical deliverables are sealed by a qualified professional engineer registered in Manitoba. - 3.
-Completeness of drawings: - 3.1 All drawings shall be comprehensive in nature to allow for effective use in construction. - 4.
+Ensure all building mechanical deliverables are sealed by a qualified professional engineer registered in Manitoba. - Completeness of drawings: - 3.1 All drawings shall be comprehensive in nature to allow for effective use in construction. - 4.
 Update of existing drawings: - 4.1 If the project is an addition, expansion, upgrade or modification to an existing site or facility, existing drawings may require up-dating.
 Coordinate with the City to understand the specific requirements.
 Typical requirements include but are not limited to. - Updating existing building floor plans. - Updating P&ID drawings. - The update of detail drawings for existing works is not expected or required. - 5.
 Design reviews: - 5.1 Arrange internal reviews of all design documents (including drawings) by an engineer qualified and experienced in design of equivalent systems before submitting to the City. - 5.2 Issue the design documents to the City for review at appropriate intervals in accordance with Contract requirements. - 5.3 Incorporate City comments into the design.
-Where a City comment is not accepted by the Design Team, provide a complete response, including rationale, to the City. - 6.
-As-Built Documents: - 6.1 All building mechanical deliverables shall be updated to "as-built" status at the end of the project.
-The As-Built Documents shall incorporate Contractor mark-ups, inspections performed by the Design Team, change orders, RFIs, and other communication between the Contractor and the Design Team. - 6.2 Unless otherwise specified by the Contract, As-Built Documents are not required to be sealed (Otherwise known as record drawings).
+Where a City comment is not accepted by the Design Team, provide a complete response, including rationale, to the City.

+6. As-Built Documents:

+- 6.1 All building mechanical deliverables shall be updated to "as-built" status at the end of the project.
+The As-Built Documents shall incorporate Contractor mark-ups, inspections performed by the Design Team, change orders, RFIs, and other communication between the Contractor and the Design Team. - 6.2 Unless otherwise specified by the Contract, As-Built Documents are not required to be sealed (Otherwise known as record drawings). - 7.
+External, 3rd Party Consultants: - 7.1 Expertise and assistance may be required, from external 3rd party specialized consultants, outside of the primary Design Team. - 7.2 Areas where an external 3rd party consultant may be appropriate include: - Fire protection systems. - Acoustic systems. - Corrosion systems.

+' Revision: 02 Page 60 of 67 - Document Code:

-- External, 3rd Party Consultants: 7. - Expertise and assistance may be required, from external 3rd party specialized 7.1 consultants, outside of the primary Design Team. - Areas where an external 3rd party consultant may be appropriate include: 7.2 - Fire protection systems. - Acoustic systems. • - Corrosion systems. • - 7.3 The Design Team shall be responsible for monitoring the activities and progress of each 3rd party consultant and ensuring the deliverable meets Contract requirements. - It is the responsibility of the Design Team to ensure that the deliverables follow all 7.4 City standards and guidelines. - 8.
-Site Visits: - 8.1 The Design Team is responsible for ensuring that a sufficient number of site visits occur to facilitate the understanding of specific field conditions or status of existing facilities and buildings. - 9.
-Demolition Requirements: - The Design Team is responsible for the associated demolition works required to 9.1 implement the scope of work.
-Clearly indicate all demolition requirements on the drawings and in the specifications. - 9.2 Show small demolition works (less than $\sim 1/3$ of the drawing) by revision of existing drawings.
+- 7.3 The Design Team shall be responsible for monitoring the activities and progress of each 3rd party consultant and ensuring the deliverable meets Contract requirements. - 7.4 It is the responsibility of the Design Team to ensure that the deliverables follow all City standards and guidelines.

+8. Site Visits:

+8.1 The Design Team is responsible for ensuring that a sufficient number of site visits occur to facilitate the understanding of specific field conditions or status of existing facilities and buildings.

+9. Demolition Requirements:

+- 9.1 The Design Team is responsible for the associated demolition works required to implement the scope of work.
+Clearly indicate all demolition requirements on the drawings and in the specifications. - 9.2 Show small demolition works (less than ~1/3 of the drawing) by revision of existing drawings.
 Where demolition requirements are significant (approximately more than 1/3 of a drawing), create dedicated demolition drawings.